Multi-Antenna Jamming in Covert Communication: AN Transmission and detection Strategies for Antennas at Bob

+Accordingly, we formulate a global optimization problem on both the transmission of the jammer and the detection of Bob where, similar to Section \ref{sec-AN Transmission Strategies M=1}, we restrict ourselves to constructions which satisfy the covertness requirement \eqref{equ-covert criteria} for the cases of known and unknown CSI of Willie, respectively.

-Recall that Bob employs a linear receiver and thus he preforms a linear function on the received signal.
-Accordingly, following the SNR expression in \eqref{equ-The received SNR at Bob for a general projection c}, and assuming that the system is covert (i.e. Alice is transmitting with the power given in \eqref{equ-Alice power for covert system}), we may write the global optimization problem for maximizing Bob's SNR by employing \eqref{equ-Alice power for covert system} in to \eqref{equ-The received SNR at Bob for a general projection c} as follows,
+Recall that Bob employs a linear receiver.
+Thus, following the SNR expression in \eqref{equ-The received SNR at Bob for a general projection c}, and assuming that the system is covert (i.e. Alice is transmitting with a covertness achieving power $P_a^c(\bs{\Sigma})$), we may write the global optimization problem as follows,

-Note that $\b{c}$ should be optimized together with $\bs{\Sigma}$ (i.e. with $\b{V}$ and $\b{X}$) together.
-That is, to determine the optimal strategies for the jammer and Bob, both must know the realizations of the random factors in the SNR expression.
-In the following lemma, we first show that in the optimal solution for the optimization above the jammer should direct his AN to a single direction.
+Note that $\b{c}$ should be optimized together with $\bs{\Sigma}$ (i.e., with $\b{V}$ and $\b{X}$) which leads to yet another non-convex optimization problem.
+In the following subsections, we suggest strategies for Bob and the jammer which decentralized the global optimization above to obtain practical solutions for the cases of known and unknown CSI of Willie, respectively.
+The numerical results of the suggested strategies are shown to be very close to the optimal solution of \eqref{equ-maximization problem of the jammer for general projection}, which can be acquired numerically.